Why is this medication prescribed?

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain lab tests to check your response to olsalazine.
+Before you have any laboratory tests, tell the laboratory personnel that you take olsalazine, as this medication may interfere with some laboratory tests.

 Do not let anyone else take your medicine.
 Ask your pharmacist any questions you have about refilling your prescription.